-Granting system access to third-parties is a potential threat.
-It has been observed that often this access is configured and managed by the third-party and not by the organization that owns the systems.
+Granting system access to third parties is a potential threat.
+It has been observed that often this access is configured and managed by the third party and not by the organization that owns the systems.
 Unless privileged access is controlled, the risk of data theft could be significant.
 Also, without appropriate access controls, companies may be out of compliance with government regulations.
 Therefore, the question that a company should be asking is not only ‘Who has access to what?’ but ‘What did they do with that access?

 Lack of third-party access controls are resulting in high-profile breaches.
-And, in the spotlight are breaches at some of the largest chain of retail stores in the country.
+And, in the spotlight are breaches at some of the largest chains of retail stores in the country.
 Along with breach of credit card and personal information details, these companies are also battling with loss of reputation.

 - Hackers used a third-party vendor’s user name and password and acquired elevated rights to breach the network of a construction products retailer.

 - Criminals obtained the login credentials of a sandwich restaurant chain’s point-of-sale system from the chain’s payment technology vendor and hacked the network.